Menu Close

 Finding alternatives to doomscrolling is key to improving mental health and overall well-being.
 Physical activity is a great way to reduce stress and improve mood.
 Encourage regular exercise, whether it’s a sport, dance, or simple walks.
 Physical activity not only provides a healthy distraction but also releases endorphins, which are natural mood lifters.

 Creative outlets such as drawing, writing, or playing an instrument can help teens process their emotions and provide a sense of accomplishment.
 These activities allow them to express themselves in a constructive manner, diverting their focus from negative online content.
-Additionally, fostering real-world social connections is essential.
-Encourage teens to spend time with friends and family, as supportive conversations can counteract feelings of isolation and provide a sense of belonging.

 Another practical step is to establish structured news consumption habits.
 Setting a specific time for news updates, ideally during the day rather than before bed, allows teens to stay informed without becoming overwhelmed.
 This approach helps them process information in manageable doses and avoid the negative spiral of doomscrolling.